MauricioRoman/api_tools/README.md

 How to use:

+For ease, a bash script is included that just needs 3 parameters:

+$ ./apdex.sh <pivot_field> <T> <time interval>

+If you want to run the Python file directly:

 $ python apdex.py -h
 usage: apdex.py [-h] -t T -f PIVOT_FIELD -l TOKEN -u USERNAME -p PASSWORD -s
                 SUBDOMAIN -i INTERVAL [--test]